A ‘Buy Before You Sell’ Bridge Loan in Arkansas Unlocks Your Home Equity

 When is an Arkansas quick-action bridge loan a good solution?

-A bridge loan isn’t the right fit for every real estate situation, but in certain scenarios, it can greatly ease the transition from your old home to a new one.
+A bridge loan isn’t the right fit for every real estate situation.
+However, in certain scenarios, such as the ones listed below, it can greatly ease the transition from your old home to a new one.

 • You need equity from your current home for the new home’s down payment.